jerickjoe111/launch-school/JS229/02_execution_context.md

 ### Method Losing Context when Taken Out of Object

-If, for example, we copy a method into a new variable, and we call it outside the original containing object, as a function, we say that the method has _lost its context_, and any `this` within that method no longer will refer to the parent object.
+If, for example, we copy a method into a new variable, and we call it outside the original containing object, as a function, we say that the method has _lost its context_, and any `this` within that method no longer will refer to the original owner object.

 These are three ways we can employ to preserve the original intended context: